 While Maras is not as well-known as other destinations in the Sacred Valley, such as Ollantaytambo or Pis

-Salt mines (Salineras):
+Salt mines (Salineras)

-The Salineras de Maras, or Maras Salt Mines, are another fascinating archaeological site located in the Sacred Valley of the Incas, close to the town of Maras in the Cusco region of Peru.
+The Salineras de Maras, or Maras Salt Mines, is another fascinating archaeological site located in the Sacred Valley of the Incas, close to the town of Maras in the Cusco region of Peru.
 Unlike the Moray terraces, which are believed to have been used for agricultural purposes, the Salineras de Maras have been used for salt extraction for centuries, possibly dating back to pre-Inca times.

 The salt mines consist of thousands of small, shallow pools or ponds that are terraced along the hillside.
 The pools are fed by a natural spring, which contains salt-rich water.
 As the water evaporates from the pools, the salt crystals are left behind, allowing for easy harvesting.
 The salt is then collected, processed, and sold in local markets or used for various purposes, such as cooking, preserving food, or even for medicinal purposes.